HussinSaheb/spartaglobal_javascript/advanced_calc_hw/README.md

 Must meet DOF (Definition of Done)
 Must use Functions (DRY - Dont repeat yourself) Deliver code via link to pull request in Teams to Rich and Anthony
+#### this is the version without tests.

+ see [https://github.com/HussinSaheb/spartaglobal_tdd](https://github.com/HussinSaheb/spartaglobal_tdd), for the  tested function version.